abhaykrgupta/Auto-Apply-Job/README.md

 <br/>

-### Autonomous Application Engine
+### Autonomous Daily Pipeline
-The platform navigates job application forms, fills in your details, attaches the right resume, and submits — powered by browser automation.
-Applications go out 24/7 without you sitting at a computer.
+The system runs a **fully autonomous 24/7 loop**.
+At 3:00 AM every day, it discovers new companies, scrapes their latest job openings, calculates your match scores, and sends high-match notifications to your Telegram or Dashboard.

 <br/>